rizumita/CoreData-Typhoon-iOS/README.md

 CoreData-Typhoon-iOS
 ====================

-CoreData components injected by Typhoon for iOS
+Typhoon assembly of CoreData components for iOS